Saturday, May 30, 2026

 How could a bug like this survive for so long?
 What other unfound bugs are in there?

-I will be releasing the port on GitHub after more testing.
+I might release the port on GitHub after more testing, as time permits.
 I'll be checking for undefined behavior using UBSan, and also doing a statistical analysis on its ASTC output blocks to check for any issues.

 I've already enhanced it to support sRGB decode vs. linear, candidate generation (instead of just best block by SSE), and I've added optional per-channel weights.
 For a single subset encoder (that only supports 8x8 or smaller block sizes) it looks surprisingly good - once swap() is fixed.